-Our transportation system needs to connect people to employers.
-Transportation planning needs to be based on coordination and cooperation between users of all modes of transportation, whether it be pedestrians, automobiles, biker or users of public transit, ride-shares, air travelers, and others.
+Frankly, our transportation system should connect you to employers.
+Transportation planning needs to be based on coordination and cooperation between users of all modes of transportation.
+This includes pedestrians, automobiles, bikers, users of public transit, ride-shares, air travelers, and others.

-By improving and expanding metro services, we can increase ridership, maximize efficiency and make our city more accessible to everyone.
+By improving and expanding our Metro services and infrastructure, we can increase transit ridership, connect our neighborhoods, and make Cincinnati more accessible to everyone.

 - Work with SORTA to pass a sales tax levy for desperately needed transit funding